The limit cone and bounds on the growth indicator function: Abstract

 \section{Abstract}

-Given a real semisimple Lie group $G$ with finite center and a discrete subgroup $\Gamma \subset G$ whose limit cone is disjoint from two facets of the Weyl chamber we show that Quint's growth indicator function $\psi_\Gamma$ is bounded by the half sum of positive roots $\rho$, i.e.~it has slow growth, implying that the representation $L^2(\Gamma \backslash G)$ is tempered.
+Given a real semisimple Lie group $G$ with finite center and a discrete subgroup $\Gamma \subset G$ whose limit cone is does not contain the extremal rays of the Weyl chamber we show that Quint's growth indicator function $\psi_\Gamma$ is bounded by the half sum of positive roots $\rho$, i.e.~it has slow growth, implying that the representation $L^2(\Gamma \backslash G)$ is tempered.
 In particular, this holds for each $I$-Anosov subgroup provided that $I$ contains at least two distinct simple roots that are not interchanged by the opposition involution.

 \subjclass[2020]{22E40, 22E46, 58C40}